Best Adjustable Dumbbells UK 2026

 Browse All GuidesAdjustable dumbbells are the single best investment for home training.
 One pair replaces 15+ fixed dumbbells, saves massive floor space, and handles almost any exercise you'd do with free weights.

-I've spent weeks comparing every adjustable dumbbell available in the UK.
+we've spent weeks comparing every adjustable dumbbell available in the UK.
 The short answer: get the PowerBlock Elite if budget allows, or the MuscleSquad 32.5kg for the best value in the UK market.
 But there are six solid options now, so let me cover them all.

 ## Quick Picks